build insights

 - Reinforced polymers

-In the search for sustainable solutions, contemporary architecture has begun to use recycled materials in monumental sculptures.
-This includes the use of recycled wood from old structures or waste from the timber industry.
-Materials such as recycled plastic are also used and transformed into creative and original elements.
-The use of these materials not only contributes to reducing environmental impact, but also adds aesthetic and symbolic value to the sculptures.
+In the pursuit of sustainable solutions, contemporary architecture has begun to utilize recycled materials in monumental sculptures.
+This includes the use of reclaimed wood from old structures or timber industry waste.
+Materials like recycled plastic are also used, transforming into creative and original elements.
+The use of these materials not only helps reduce environmental impact but also adds aesthetic and symbolic value to the sculptures.

 Examples of recycled materials: